datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-plot-multiple-shapefiles-custom-legend.md

 # Goals / Objectives
 After completing this activity, you will:

- * Be able to plot multiple shapefiles using baseplot.
+ * Be able to plot multiple shapefiles using base R graphics.
  * Be able to apply custom symbology to spatial objects in a plot in R.
  * Be able to customize a baseplot legend in R.